adobe/lit-mobx/README.md

 }
 ```

-For further examples see the demo folder for examples using public properties, decorators, and mixin forms.
+For further examples see the demo folder.

 ### Contributing